 In contrast, poor work ethics lead to a lack of productivity.
 Employees who rush through assignments or wait until the last moment to complete them often miss deadlines or produce lower quality work.
 This costs the company unnecessary time and money.

-So, following are the few steps on how to improve work ethic.
+7 steps on how to improve work ethic.

 Strive for excellence in your assignments and be persistent and follow through on projects.
 Anything worthwhile requires discipline, which means staying focused on long-term goals and not being side-tracked by short-term gratification.